 Administrative costs are capped at a maximum of 10% of the grant award.
-MEA defines administrative costs to be non-energy related costs required to execute a proposed energy project (e.g. financial staff).
-If an applicant plans to request administrative costs, the amount of the administrative funds to be requested must be clearly identified in Section 33: Cost Breakdown of the EmPOWER Clean Energy Communities grant application.
+MEA defines administrative costs to be non-energy related costs required to execute a proposed energy project (e.g., financial staff).
+If an applicant plans to request administrative costs, the amount of the administrative funds requested must be clearly indicated, with supporting documentation, in Section 33: Cost Breakdown of the Program application.
 In Section 34: Administrative Costs of the application, grant applicants should explain how administrative costs will be used in association with their proposed grant project.